The Deakins: History

 In one morning session, early in 1966, the Deakins' GO!! recordings were produced by Ron Tudor and engineered by Roger Savage at Armstrong Studios in South Melbourne.
 They recorded four tracks, for two singles, "Tonight You're Gonna Fall in Love with Me" (cover version of the Shirelles' 1964 track) and "Take Me for a Little While" (originally by Evie Sands in 1965), which were both issued in 1966.
-The B-side of their second single, "Look and Learn", was written by Donoghue, with guitar arrangement by Millar.
+The B-side of their second single, "Look and Learn", was written by Bob Millar, with a guitar riff idea by Donoghue.
 During 1966 they regularly appeared on TV pop music shows, Kommotion and The Go!!
 Show, both broadcast on ATV-0.

 In 1967 Kommotion finished up early in the year, while The Go!!
 Show ended in August.
 Go Records ceased by 1968.
 Consequently, along with a wave of other artists of the time, the Deakins' GO!! era had ended.
 The group continued working in the club and pub circuit around Melbourne.
 During the Vietnam War, in the early 1970s, Kinkead, departed the group to join with other musicians to entertain the American soldiers serving in Southern Vietnam.
 When Kinkead returned to Melbourne in 1972 they reformed as a quintet, with Donoghue, Kinkead and Millar, joined by two new members from Kinkead's Vietnam experience.
 The group, with a second lead singer and a keyboard player, performed in a new music era, the Australian pub rock scene.
 The 1960s weekend dance hall venues were obsolete.
 External pressures and demands caused the Deakins to disband in 1973.
 Their last appearances were at the Blackburn Hotel (see Blackburn).